shalomb/vizor/doc/bootstrapping_external_nodes.md

 # Preparing VM templates prepared outside of vizor for userdata bootstrap

-To prepare VMs that were created outside of vizor to include the userdata bootstrap scripts, the following startup scripts are required to be copied into the VM before a template is created from it.
+vizor prepares nodes with startup scripts for bootstrap, in order to have VMs that were prepared outside of vizor for the equivalent bootstrap functionality, these scripts need to be copied into those nodes manually and then registered as startup (logon) scripts.

 Copy the following files from the razor winpe.task into the ``\ProgramData\firstboot`` directory on the target VM (create it if it does not